-In response to rising food insecurity amid COVID-19, Pandemic-EBT (P-EBT) has been extended through the 2020-2021 school year.
-This page provides key messages and resources to help communicate to families.
+Pandemic-EBT (P-EBT) is now being issued for the 2020-2021 school year.
+This page provides messages and resources to help schools and organizations promote P-EBT to families.

-The New York State Education Department (NYSED) has released a memo providing guidance to school districts on data collection for the purposes of P-EBT benefits.
+- Data provided by schools determine student benefits; there is no application process or action needed on behalf of students/families to receive P-EBT.
+Read the New York State Education Department’s (NYSED) memo providing guidance to school districts on data collection for the purposes of P-EBT benefits.

 Stay up to date